Aa

 But are there other ways to foster Jewish identity than by further exposing teens to the trauma of Auschwitz or Theresienstadt on mandated school trips in the icy temperatures of a northern hemisphere winter?

-A case in point is Melbourne’s Bialik College which this year plans to take – for the first time – around 80 Year 10 students to Morocco as part of their students’ Israel visit.
+A case in point is Melbourne’s Bialik College which next year plans to take – for the first time – around 80 Year 10 students to Morocco as part of their students’ Israel visit.
 Students will spend time in Marrakech, Essaouira, Casablanca and a small rural village in the Atlas Mountains.
 In each location they will engage with locals, the city, its history and culture, visiting general tourist attractions and many Jewish sites.
 The school has also arranged to partner with the Casablanca community to create a l shared Shabbat experience between Bialik students and Moroccan Jewish children of the same age.

 No doubt Morocco will add a unique dimension to Bialik students’ Israel experience.
 As will Poland: Moriah staff members who have previously been on IST – both with and without Poland – unanimously agree the Poland component adds greater depth to IST.